jrief/django-angular/docs/angular-form-validation.rst

       surname = forms.CharField(label='Surname', min_length=3, max_length=20)
       age = forms.DecimalField(min_value=18, max_value=99)

-When you initialize this form, give it a name, otherwise the form's name defaults to "form".
+When initializing this form, give it a name, otherwise the form's name defaults to "form".
 This is required, since the AngularJS validation code expects a named form.

 In the view class, add the created form to the rendering context::